-The new visitors' building at the British Council in Lagos completes the reorganisation of the Council’s compound, and provides its public face.
-Meeting the potentially contradictory needs of openness and security, the building is set behind a semi-formal garden, with a street-front gatehouse controlling the landscaped route to the entrance colonnade.
+The new visitor’s building at the British Council in Lagos completed the reorganisation of the Council’s compound in the Nigerian capital, and provides its public face.
+Meeting the potentially contradictory needs of openness and security, the building is set behind a semi-formal garden, with a street-front gatehouse controlling the landscape route to the entrance colonnade.

 Ove Arup & Partners, Nigeria